 In addition, Residential dining units will have reusable boxes available through MDining To Go for students to obtain meals observed before sunrise.
 You can pick up a to-go box in any Residential dining hall the day prior to consumption and fill it with food for breakfast.
 There are many breakfast items available throughout the day including hand fruit, yogurt & granola, bread, and cereal as well as the menu being served when you obtain your Suhoor meal.
 Please notify the greeter at the entrance to the dining hall if you would like this option or ask for a manager if you need assistance.

-Michigan Dining Retail will offer a sandwich through York Street, certified through Halal Transactions of Omaha, Grab & Go options as well as Local Visiting Vendors that offer Halal options.
-El Harissa is available in Maizie’s on Wednesdays.
-On North Campus, El Harissa is available on Tuesdays in Fireside Cafe and Palm Palace is offered on Wednesdays in Fireside cafe.
+Michigan Dining Retail features Local Visiting Vendors that offer Halal options.
+Palm Palace is available in Maizie’s on Tuesday.
+On North Campus, El Harissa is available on Tuesdays and Wednesdays in Fireside Cafe and Palm Palace is offered on Wednesdays in Fireside cafe.

-For Catered events, students may contact Michigan Catering, and staff are available to assist in menu planning and zabiha halal certified meats are available for special order.
+For Catered events, students may contact Michigan Catering, and staff are available to assist in menu planning.

 Click the link to learn more about Ramadan and opportunity through meals, programming, as well as donating or volunteering to support these efforts.